kristianmandrup/orientdb-aws-cdk-construct/README.md

 </tcp-ip>
 ```

-A sample implementation of this xml templating functionality is included in `replication/tcp-members.ts`
+Xml templating for hazelcast configuration is included in the `src/replication` folder.

 See the section [Configuring replication](#Configuring-replication) below for more details.